SIMEXP/niak/niak_HPC_installation.md

 # Installation
-The most straight forward way of installing NIAK on an HPC system is trough its [Singularity]( http://singularity.lbl.gov/) image.
+The most straight forward way of installing NIAK on an HPC (High Performance Computerr) system is trough its [Singularity]( http://singularity.lbl.gov/) image.
 [Singularity]( http://singularity.lbl.gov/) is a Linux container system "designed around the notion of extreme mobility of compute and reproducible science".
+This installation procedure can also be used on a simple desktop or laptop but we still recommend the [Docker installation](http://niak.simexp-lab.org/niak_installation.html) in this case.

-First you need to ask your system administrator to install [Singularity](http://singularity.lbl.gov/) on the HPC.
+First you need to ask your system administrator to install [Singularity](http://singularity.lbl.gov/) on the system.
 We recommend [release](http://singularity.lbl.gov/all-release) 2.2 or higher.

 The administrator decides in the installation which part of the HPC file system will be accessible to users in the Singularity containers, make sure that the partition where your data lives is include in the "bind path".